Ashton Moss transmitting stations: Original BBC station

 It consists of 3 free-standing lattice towers, arranged as a directional array, insulated against ground.

 It is one of the few broadcasting stations in Europe using free-standing tower radiators.

 It is designated "Ashton Moss (West) MF" by owners Arqiva.

-The transmitter broadcasting Gold on 1458 kHz was switched off on 27 April 2024.
-What will happen to the towers and the transmitter is yet to be confirmed.
+The transmitter broadcasting Gold on 1458 kHz was switched off on 27 April 2024, and is still standing.
+No decision has been announced regarding what will happen to the towers and the transmitter.